tigeraniya/papy/trunk/doc/source/use_case_2.rst

 This use case illustrates the simplest possible pipeline which utilizes remote Python processes.
 Each remote computer has to expose it's computational resources in the form of a Python process server.
-A client (for example a PaPy IMap instace) attaches to this server and starts executing code remotely.
+A client (for example a PaPy IMap instance) attaches to this server and starts executing code remotely.
 Every server is a security risk and RPyC servers should only be exposed on a secure network (e.g. by using a firewall to restrict access from other than local computers).
-We will use the RPyC 'classic_server.py' script which comes with RPyC, but is not installed as a binary or added to the executable path, therefore we will have to find it and start manually. (another option is to use the "rpyc_server.py" daemon which comes together with PaPy, but this requires an additional dependancy).
-This example will not work if the default port i.e.
+We will use the RPyC 'classic_server.py' script which comes with RPyC, but is not installed as a binary or added to the executable path, therefore we will have to find it and start manually. (another option is to use the "rpyc_server.py" daemon which comes together with PaPy).
-18811 is firewalled or already used.
+This example will not work if the default port i.e. 18812 is firewalled or already used.

 Finding the "classic_server.py" file on a remote unix machine (example result shown)::